MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

  >>> chained_ag_updating
  <UpdatingAtomGroup with 7 atoms>

-Finally, a non-updating selection or a slicing operation made on an :class:`~MDAnalysis.core.groups.UpdatingAtomGroup` will return a static :class:`~MDAnalysis.core.groups.AtomGroup`, which will no longer update across frames::
+Finally, a non-updating selection or a slicing/addition operation made on an :class:`~MDAnalysis.core.groups.UpdatingAtomGroup` will return a static :class:`~MDAnalysis.core.groups.AtomGroup`, which will no longer update across frames::